Our Lady of Czestochowa Parish, Boston

-Our Lady of Czestochowa Parish, which was designated for Polish immigrants at Dorchester Ave Dorchester, Massachusetts, was founded in 1893.
+Our Lady of Czestochowa Parish is a parish in Boston, Massachusetts, United States.
+It was founded in 1893 and was designated for Polish immigrants at Dorchester Ave in Dorchester.

 This is one of Polish-American Roman Catholic parishes in New England in the Archdiocese of Boston.

 History

 Among the immigrants of many ethnic groups, who come to the United States at the end of the nineteenth century, there was a significant number of Poles, who for various reasons left their homeland.
 Relatively many of them settled in Boston, especially in the southern part of the town of Dorchester.